BinPy/BinPy/docs/source/install.rst

 -----

 .. note::
-   We support python 2.6, 2.7, 3.2, 3.3 and pypy.
+   We support python 2.7, 3.2, 3.3 and 3.4.
 If you have any of these versions of python you are good to go.

 **Dependencies**